sonic-net/SONiC/doc/poe/poe_hld.md

 TBD

-### Open/Action items - if any
+### Open/Action items
-None

-NOTE: All the sections and sub-sections given above are mandatory in the design document.
-Users can add additional sections/sub-sections if required.
+- SONiC Yang models needs to be provided as a part of this design.